‘This Is Us’ Lead Actor Headed To Amazon’s ‘The Marvelous Mrs. Maisel’

 One of the leads of ABC’s smash This Is Us is heading to Amazon’s The Marvelous Mrs. Maisel.
-What will this mean for their titular role on the series, which recently wrapped its third season?
+What will this mean for their role on the series, which recently wrapped its third season?

-Fans won’t have to worry, for Sterling K. Brown, who plays Randall Pearson, will only appear in a recurring role on the award-winning Amazon series in a character created specifically for him.
+Fans won’t have to worry as Sterling K. Brown, who plays Randall Pearson, will only appear in a recurring role on the award-winning Amazon series in a character created specifically for him.

 Deadline reported that Brown announced the news in an Instagram video.
 He thanked the show’s creator and Executive Producer Amy Sherman-Palladino and Executive Producer Daniel Palladino for writing a new role specifically for him.
 The site also reported the actor will appear in a storyline that will encompass three episodes at this time.

-Brown claimed in the video that he was planning to head east to work on the series stating, “The Marvelous Mrs. Maisel, maybe you’ve heard of it.”
+Brown claimed in the video that he was planning to head east to work on the series, stating, “The Marvelous Mrs. Maisel, maybe you’ve heard of it.”

 The actor then revealed his excitement at having the chance to work with the show’s lead actress, Rachel Brosnahan.

 The Marvelous Mrs. Maisel has won four Emmy awards thus far.
-The show scored big in 2018 with nods for Comedy Series, Supporting Actress in a Comedy Series, Lead Actress in a Comedy Series and Casting for a Comedy Series.
+The show scored big in 2018 with nods for Comedy Series, Supporting Actress in a Comedy Series, Lead Actress in a Comedy Series, and Casting for a Comedy Series.

 Brown is no stranger to the awards game.
-He has scored 12 awards thus far for his acting work, including nods from The Black Reel Awards, The Critics Choice Television Awards, The Gold Derby Awards, The Golden Globe Awards, The NAACP Image Awards, The Emmy Awards, The OFTA Television Awards, and The SAG Awards.
+He has scored 12 awards thus far for his acting work, including nods from the Black Reel Awards, the Critics Choice Television Awards, the Gold Derby Awards, the Golden Globe Awards, the NAACP Image Awards, the Emmy Awards, the OFTA Television Awards, and the SAG Awards.

 Following Brown’s post, his This is Us co-stars applauded his temporary switch to another series.
 The actor’s on-screen sister Chrissy Metz, who plays Kate on This Is Us, heaped praise on Brown stating, “Oooh yes!” as did his on-screen mother Mandy Moore, who portrays Rebecca Pearson.